PajareeLay/PajareeLay/README.md

 - 👋 Hi, I’m @PajareeLay
-- 👀 I’m interested in AI and Machone Learning
+- 👀 I’m interested in AI and Machine Learning

 - 📫 How to reach me twitter and Facebook